Definition of Ready Vs. Acceptance Criteria

 4. The team should understand the performance criteria

-The Definition of Ready should not be stagnant, it should keep growing and developing as the team evolves in terms of the working pace and the team's understanding of what makes a good User Story.
+The definition of Ready should not stagnate; it should keep growing and developing as the team evolves regarding the working pace and the team's understanding of what makes a good User Story.

 Definition of Ready Examples: